Skip to main content

 01

-Ground is the voltage reference.
-Every node voltage is measured relative to it.
+Ground is the reference voltage.
+Every unknown node voltage is measured relative to ground, so the solver reports V1 and V2 as node voltages.

 02